-The 'Read More' link below will take you directly to the table of contents for our 2013 #2 issue of Better Crops with Plant Food.
-Also note that this site is the Better Crops web portal, which gives you easy access to an archive of past issues and an ability to download each individual article as a pdf.
-Once again we thank you for your continued interest in our magazine.
-Enjoy the stories provided within!
+The 'Read More' link below will take you directly to the contents for our most recent Issue of Better Crops.
+This web portal also gives you easy access to an archive of past issues and an ability to download each individual article.

 Download this year's booklet to learn about our latest listing of publications as well as details on ordering.

 Some compounds added to urea or urea-containing fertilizers can reduce the rate of the first “hydrolysis” step, and slow the rate of ammonia production.
 Under certain conditions, this can help reduce ammonia loss to the atmosphere.

 This booklet provides a concise review of key concepts related to soil acidity, its evaluation and control through various management options.
 The book is 30 pages long, wire-o bound with dimensions 8 1/2 x 11 in.

 Changes in crop prices often generate questions about the economics of fertilization.
 A detailed answer for a specific situation will depend on several factors, but a review of some fundamental principles can give us a foundation for addressing such questions.
 An article written by Drs.
 Paul Fixen and Mike Stewart on this issue has recently been published in CropLife magazine.

 We are pleased to announce the availability of IPNI Scholar Award program for 2014.
 Deadline to apply for the award this year is APRIL 30.
 Only a limited number of recipients are selected for the award, worth US$2,000 each.
 “These awards are made possible by our member companies and are evidence of their respect for science,” said IPNI President Dr. Terry Roberts.

 Our 4R Plant Nutrition Manual is available in an eBook format, and is available for download directly from the iTunes store.